aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 First, you need to load up a command shell.
 For those who have used DOS, or the Windows command prompt, it is a somewhat similar interface.

-- With VirtualBox and GNOME, it's an icon on the toolbar on the left-hand side of the desktop
+- With VirtualBox and Gnome, it's an icon on the toolbar on the left-hand side of the desktop
 - With Virtualbox and KDE, it's the black icon with a greater-than sign in it on the bottom-left
-- With NoMachine, click on the "Activities" text in the upper-left, and the menu will slide in from the left-hand side of the screen

 ### The Unix Tutorial ###